ademaa/RAG-Chatbot-with-Ollama/README.md

-# 🤖 Wuilt Knowledge Base RAG Chatbot
+# 🤖 Knowledge Base RAG Chatbot

 A fully local **Retrieval-Augmented Generation (RAG)** chatbot built on top of a structured Markdown knowledge base.
 Uses **LangChain**, **Ollama**, and **ChromaDB** to answer questions about your docs — with a clean **Gradio** chat interface and interactive **t-SNE vector visualizations**.